RMTariant/OCT_MC/README.md

 FindVoxelFace2: Modified version of Jacques code.

 ===Variables===
+face_dir: direction from which the photon has exited the voxel.
+1 = ux, 2 = uy and 3 = uz.
 a: Variable used in the original code to determine if two positions are in the same voxel
 b: Variable used in the original code to determine if two positions are in the same voxel
 c: Variable used in the original code to determine if two positions are in the same voxel